stefancaspersz/oss-security-tools/README.md

           1. [DockerHub](https://www.errno.fr/DockerDependencyConfusion.html#im-using-docker-am-i-affected)
     1. Typosquatting
     1. Obfuscation
-14. Publish a malicious npm package
+14. Publish a malicious npm package - 60 mins
     1. What is your target? (use TVPO)
        1. Dependency confusion
        1. Typo-squat